windler/godepg/README.md

-   -f value, --filter value       filter package name -m, --my-packages-only         show only subpackages of scanned package -i package, --info package     shows the dependencies for a package --inverse package              shows all packages that depend on package rather than its dependencies --format value                 formats the dependencies output (--info) (default: "There are {{.Count}} {{.DependencyType}} for package {{.Package}}:\n\n{{range $i, $v := .Dependencies}}{{$i}}: {{$v}}\n{{end}}")
+   -f value, --filter value       filter package name -m, --my-packages-only         show only subpackages of scanned package -i package, --info package     shows the dependencies for a package --inverse                      shows all packages that depend on the package rather than its dependencies --format value                 formats the dependencies output (--info) (default: "There are {{.Count}} {{.DependencyType}} for package {{.Package}}:\n\n{{range $i, $v := .Dependencies}}{{$i}}: {{$v}}\n{{end}}")
    --help, -h                     show help
    --version, -v                  print the version